 - The rainfall resulting from Hurricane Harvey of 2017 proved so substantial that the National Weather Service was unable to accurately display what happened for some time.
 More to the point, they ended up having to expand the scale with two new rainfall total classifications to get across just how bad this storm has been to Texas.

 - In 1980, the Edmonton Oilers brought in an exercise physiologist to test their recuperative abilities.
 Wayne Gretzky's score was so high, the tester later said he "thought the machine had broken."

 - Explosive substances can be classified by their shock and friction sensitivity.
-A substance will be explode more likely, the less energy you have to put in, to cause an explosion.
-So you want to measure the least energy necessary, to let it explode.
-It is the same as saying, you want to have the highest energy, where this substance doesn't explode.
-But this scale doesn't really work for azidoazide azide.
-Because until now nobody had managed to touch this substance as softly, that it will not explode.
+The less energy you have to put into a substance to make it explode, the more likely it is to explode.
+So you want to measure the least energy necessary to make it explode - or rather, the most energy you can put in without causing an explosion.
+But this scale doesn't really work for azidoazide azide, because nobody has ever managed to touch it softly enough to not make it explode.

 - Probably the most safe and realistic way to get readings off the scale is to choose the wrong scale (or basic parameters) for measurement.